 Should You Be Preparing for the Next Recession?

-Are we due for a recession in 2020?
+Are we due for a recession?
 According to 38% of economists surveyed by the National Association for Business Economics, the answer is “yes.”
 In contrast, Forbes contributor John Tobey says the signs just aren’t there.
 So who’s right?
 It could be both.
 Economic trends shift with the business environment and so do the resulting predictions.
 But one thing’s for certain, all businesses go through up and down cycles.
 That’s why it’s important to prepare for the inevitable downturn, whenever it might occur.

 Start by considering these actions to put your business in its strongest position to weather a recession in your business cycle.

 Most businesses depend on a consistent cash flow.
 A late-paying customer or a supplier with a surprise price increase can throw you off—especially during a recession.
 Focus on these areas now to build a strong cash flow stream:

 - Accounts receivables – Follow regular invoice and bill-reminder schedules.
 Consider charging a fee or not offering longer payment options.
 Another alternative is to offer discounts for payment at time of purchase or service.
 Establish timely procedures for late payments.

 - Expense management – Does your operating budget reserve for unexpected expenses?
 A reserve helps you avoid having to seek outside sources at a time when funding may be hard to get.
 Another option is to establish a working line of credit to draw on if you experience a negative cash flow.
 These funding sources provide an automatic reserve you can tap and repay as needed.
 You only pay interest on the portion you withdraw.
 Nerdwallet offers their review of best working capital loans for small businesses.